New Year’s Eve Parties for Families in Philly

 9 am — 3 pm

 This massive party has not one, but two, ball drops to bring in the New Year (one at noon, the other at 1 pm).
-There is also live music courtesy of the Avalon String Band, a creation station where kids can make their own New Year’s Eve Confetti Bags for the big countdown, meet-and-greets with the museum’s new mascot Squiggles, and more!
+There is also confetti decorating, a Mummers strut, a visit from PTM mascot, Squiggles, and much more!
 Tickets available online.

 222 North 20th Street